 Beta blockers steady your heart rate and rhythm, lower your blood pressure and reduce the risk of you having a heart attack.
-They can also help to control angina.
-If you have heart failure, beta blockers can help to stop it from getting worse.
+Read about the types of beta blockers, how they work and their possible side effects.

 Types of beta blockers